chinpeerapat/zola/INSTALL.md

 - **Ollama service** with GPU support (if available)
 - **Automatic model pulling** (llama3.2:3b by default)
 - **Health checks** for both services
-- **Proper networking** between Zola and Ollama
+- **Proper networking** between smolchat and Ollama
 - **Volume persistence** for Ollama models

-The Ollama service will be available at `http://localhost:11434` and Zola will automatically detect all available models.
+The Ollama service will be available at `http://localhost:11434` and smolchat will automatically detect all available models.

 To customize which models are pulled, edit the `docker-compose.ollama.yml` file and modify the `OLLAMA_MODELS` environment variable: